History of the firm

 - By the end of the 1790s they were in considerable debt.
 They signed an agreement in 1799, detailing the arrangements and taking out a large mortgage to pay off their debts[x].
 A notice about the ending of the partnership appeared in the London Gazette on 12th April 1800.

 - William Ince died suddenly in January 1804 and on 14th February his widow, Ann Ince, put in a Bill of Complaint against John Mayhew in the Chancery Court[xi] requesting an injunction on selling any property.
 In answer Mayhew claimed he deserved a larger share of the assets (five times as much as Ince) as he had put more into the partnership when it was first set up.

-- On 21st November 1806 Ann Ince died, but the court case continued to limp on for at least twenty years.
+- On 21st November 1806 Ann Ince died, but the court case continued to limp on for nearly twenty years.
 Various bills were presented from the Ince side, and also from the younger Mayhew children against the executors of their father’s will.

-Further details can be found in the book William Ince Cabinet-maker: His Life and Ancestry
+Further details can be found in the book William Ince Cabinet Maker 1737-1804 Second Edition

 [i] TNA:PRO C 109/204 Cowell v Mayham: Articles of partnership and inventories: London.

 [iii] Wood, Lucy, Catalogue of Commodes 1994 London:HMSO